thekayshawn/thekayshawn.github.io/src/markdown/about.md

 <img src="/avatar.png" alt="" width="144" height="144">

-I work across the full stack, specializing in **React** and **Next.js** on the frontend, with **Node.js** and various databases on the backend.
-I focus on building complex enterprise applications that require scalable architecture.
+I work across the full stack, building enterprise applications that require a pretty solid architecture to withstand the test of time and ambiguous af requirements.
 This includes, but isn't limited to:

 - CMS-based websites
 - Multi-tenant, multilingual dashboards